rmcconke/ml-turbulence-benchmark/README.md

 The benchmark scores are based on your model's performance on the test datasets.

-It is **strictly forbidden** that you do not train on any data from the test cases.
+It is **strictly forbidden** to train on any data from the test cases.
 To encourage this, we have left the ground truth data out of the test cases.
 However, we are aware this data is all available online.
 If you are found to have trained or validated on any of the test cases, your submission will be automatically withdrawn, and a note will be made on the leaderboard.

 ## Design philosophy
 This train/val/test split tests the following: